Conjectures on representations involving primes: Introduction

-\heading{1.
-Introduction}\endheading
+We pose 100 new conjectures on representations involving primes or related things, which might interest number theorists and stimulate further research.
+Below are five typical examples: (i) For any positive integer $n$, there exists $k\in\{0,\ldots,n\}$ such that $n+k$ and $n+k^2$ are both prime. (ii) Each integer $n>1$ can be written as $x+y$ with $x,y\in\{1,2,3,\ldots\}$ such that $x+ny$ and $x^2+ny^2$ are both prime. (iii) For any rational number $r>0$, there are distinct primes $q_1,\ldots,q_k$ with $r=\sum_{j=1}^k1/(q_j-1)$. (iv) Every $n=4,5,\ldots$ can be written as $p+q$, where $p$ is a prime with $p-1$ and $p+1$ both practical, and $q$ is either prime or practical. (v) Any positive rational number can be written as $m/n$, where $m$ and $n$ are positive integers with $p_m+p_n$ a square (or $\pi(m)\pi(n)$ a positive square), $p_k$ is the $k$-th prime and $\pi(x)$ is the prime-counting function.

+\section{Introduction}

 Primes have been investigated for over two thousand years.
 Nevertheless, there are many problems on primes remain open.
-The famous Goldbach conjecture (cf. [CP] and [N]) states that any even integer $n>2$ can be represented as a sum of two primes.
-Lemoine's conjecture (see [L]) asserts that any odd integer $n>6$ can be written as $p+2q$ with both $p$ and $q$ prime; this is a refinement of the weak Goldbach conjecture (involving sums of three primes) proved by Vinogradov [V] for large odd numbers.
+The famous Goldbach conjecture (cf. \cite{CP} and \cite{N}) states that any even integer $n>2$ can be represented as a sum of two primes.
+Lemoine's conjecture (see \cite{L}) asserts that any odd integer $n>6$ can be written as $p+2q$ with $p$ and $q$ both prime; this is a refinement of the weak Goldbach conjecture (involving sums of three primes) proved by I. M. Vinogradov \cite{V} for large odd numbers and confirmed by H. A. Helfgott \cite{He} completely.
 Legendre's conjecture states that for any positive integer $n$ there is a prime between $n^2$ and $(n+1)^2$.
-Another well known conjecture asserts that for any positive even number $d$ there are infinitely many prime pairs $\{p,q\}$ with $p-q=d$.
+Another well known conjecture of A. de Polignac asserts that for any positive even number $d$ there are infinitely many positive integers $n$ with $p_{n+1}-p_n=d$, where $p_k$ denotes the $k$-th prime.
+(This conjecture in the case $d=2$ is the famous twin prime conjecture; recently Y. Zhang \cite{Z} made an important breakthrough along this line.)
+Polignac's conjecture follows from the following well-known hypothesis due to A. Schinzel.

+{\bf Schinzel's Hypothesis}. {\it If $f_1(x),\ldots,f_k(x)$ are irreducible polynomials with integer coefficients and positive leading coefficients such that there is no prime dividing the product $f_1(q)f_2(q)...f_k(q)$ for all $q\in\Z$, then there are infinitely many positive integers $n$ such that $f_1(n),f_2(n),\ldots,f_k(n)$ are all primes.}